 5 Safety concerns on the rise

-(Remember: inside the exchange your coins are usually not protected by blockchain technology.
-The ledger does not register transactions within the exchange but only those outside it).
+(Remember: Within the exchange, your coins are usually not protected by blockchain technology.
+The ledger does not register transactions within the exchange, but only those outside it).

-ICO is a very popular alternative to issuing shares or bonds by the company to gather funds.
-However, since neither regulated nor supervised, most often ICO-tokens buyers are not given any security.
-Companies running ICOs have no product to offer beyond a whitepaper – a few pages of text that paint the broad strokes of how the thing people just invested loads of money in should theoretically work.
+ICO is a very popular alternative to issuing shares or bonds by a company in order to assemble financing.
+However, being as they are neither regulated nor supervised, most ICO-tokens come without any security for their buyers.
+Companies running ICOs have no product to offer beyond a whitepaper – a few pages of text painting the broad strokes of how the thing people just invested a trainload of money into should, theoretically, work.

-Although Ernst & Young also reports a drop in percentage of ICOs reaching full estimated funding it is worth noting that to date ICOs generated around 3.9 billion USD for companies.
+Although Ernst & Young also reports a drop in the percentage of ICOs attaining their full estimated funding, it is worth noting that, to date, ICOs generated around USD 3.9 billion for companies.